xenserver/status-report/doc/pre-commit.md

 This project uses `pre-commit` to run the tests in `virtualenv`s for Python2.7 and Python3.x:
+- It fixes the code style of the tests with black and of xen-bugtool with darker
+- It runs pytest with coverage and check the coverage on the changed lines
+- It runs `pylint`, `mypy`, `pyright` and `pytype`:

 The pre-commit configuration defines how it runs `pytest`, `pylint` and static analysis using `mypy`, `pyright`, and `pytype`.
 Links:
 - https://mypy.readthedocs.io/en/stable/
 - https://microsoft.github.io/pyright/
 - https://google.github.io/pytype/user_guide.html

-- Because this project straddles Python2 and Python3, type comments as described in PEP 484 is used instead of Python3 type annotations:
+- Because this project is a hybrid Python2 & Python3 project, type comments
+  (described in PEP 484) are used instead of Python3 type annotations:
 [Suggested syntax for Python 2.7 and straddling code](https://peps.python.org/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code)

 `pre-commit` runs the full analysis and test suite for Python 2.7 and 3.x.